Bit depth – meaning, calculation & influence on the sound

 • Ideal for mobile recordings or risky peak levels

-For example: Even an overdriven take can be restored later without distortion – provided the interface records true 32-bit float (e.g. Sound Devices MixPre).
+For example: Even an overdriven take can be restored afterwards without distortion – provided the interface records true 32-bit float (e.g., Sound Devices MixPre).

 🔗 Further information: Sound devices via 32-bit float